aroberge/avantpy/docs/source/tracebacks_upper.rst

     -->3: a = REPEAT
        4:

-    The AvantPy REPEAT keyword can only be used to begin a new loop (Python: equivalent to 'for' or 'while' loop).
+    The AvantPy 'REPEAT' keyword can only be used to begin a new loop (Python: equivalent to 'for' or 'while' loop).